-- 1. Enter the allowable standard deduction you figured above under Allowable standard deduction.
-If your filing status is married filing separately, enter -0- . . . . . . . - 2.
+- 1. Enter the allowable standard deduction you figured earlier under Allowable standard deduction.
+If your filing status is married filing separately, enter -0- - 2.
 Personal exemption.
-If your filing status is married filing jointly, enter \$7,300; if someone can claim you as a dependent, enter -0-; otherwise, enter \$3,650 . . . . . . .
+If your filing status is married filing jointly, enter \$7,300; if someone can claim you as a dependent, enter -0-; otherwise, enter \$3,650 . . - 3.
+Add lines 1 and 2.
+You must file a U.S. income tax return if your gross income from sources outside the relevant possession is at least this amount

 Example 1.
 James and Joan Thompson, one over 65, are U.S. citizens and bona fide residents of Puerto Rico during the entire tax year.
 They file a joint income tax return.
-During 2009, they received \$35,000 of income from Puerto Rican sources (qualifies for exclusion) and \$6,000 of income from sources outside Puerto Rico (subject to U.S. income tax).
-Their allowable standard deduction for 2009 is figured as follows:
+During 2010, they received \$35,000 of income from Puerto Rican sources (qualifies for exclusion) and \$6,000 of income from sources outside Puerto Rico (subject to U.S. income tax).
+Their allowable standard deduction for 2010 is figured as follows: